 I cut these stencils using a Cricut Maker, but all Cricut machines can cut vinyl.
-Follow the prompts in Cricut Design Space and click “Make It” to send the images to the Cricut machine to cut.
+Follow the prompts in Cricut Design Space and select "Make It" to send the images to the Cricut machine to cut.

 After the design is cut, remove the vinyl from the cutting mat and begin weeding.
 Since we are making a stencil we want to keep the negative part of the design.
 That means I remove the letters and keep the center part of the letters and the circle around the letters.

 I like to weed on my Cricut Bright Pad.
 The light shines through the cut lines so I can easily see where I need to weed, but you can still weed your vinyl without one.

 Applying the Vinyl Stencil to the Cork Coaster